-- If you have back pain accompanied by unexplained fever or weight loss.
+- Back pain accompanied by unexplained fever or weight loss.

-- If you have a history of cancer, a weakened immune system, osteoporosis, or have used corticosteroids (eg, prednisone) for a prolonged period of time.
+- A history of cancer, a weakened immune system, osteoporosis, or have used corticosteroids (eg, prednisone) for a prolonged period of time.

-- If the back pain is a result of falling or an accident, especially if you are older than 50 years.
+- The back pain is a result of falling or an accident, especially if you are older than 50 years.

-- If pain spreads into the lower leg, particularly if accompanied by weakness of the leg.
+- Pain that spreads into the lower leg, particularly if accompanied by weakness of the leg.